 I’m Melissa.
 Mother of five, wife of one, and Mythopoetic & Depth-Oriented Maternal Practitioner.

 Mythology braided it all together.
-It showed me that my suffering was a rite of passage lived by women throughout time.
+It showed me that my suffering was a rite of passage lived by mothers throughout time.
 Persephone descending.
 Demeter grieving.
 The Cailleach wintering.
 Mothers across cultures, across centuries, across oceans.

 If you care about the official version: